 “If you live for people’s acceptance, you will die from their rejection.” – Lecrae

-As social beings, we are wired to be in relationships and forge enduring bonds with each other, and consequently, our biggest lesson is to develop healthy ways of relating to others without losing our authentic sense of self.
+As social beings, we’re wired to be in relationships and forge bonds with each other, and consequently, one of our biggest lessons is to develop healthy ways of relating to others.

 The truth is that there are way too many voices and opinions out there, telling us what to do and how to behave.
-Without a strong self-image and opinions in life, we can get overly attached to what others think and sabotage our success.
+Without a strong self-image and , we can get overly attached to what others think and sabotage our success.

 In her book, Anatomy of the Spirit, Caroline Myss says that in some cases, our vitality and life force can literally get drained away through energetic chords that we build with the person from whom we seek approval.

-- Observe your behavior patterns: Everyone has their own distinct approval-seeking behavior tendencies and they usually seek it in specific areas of their life such as their career, relationships or personal appearances.
-The first step is for you to gain an awareness of your patterns and make a clear note of it.
+1. Observe your behavior patterns: Everyone has their own distinct approval-seeking behavior tendencies and they usually seek it in specific areas of their life such as their career, relationships or personal appearances.
+The first step is for you to gain an awareness of your patterns and make note of it.
 Observe your reactions across different situations and look at your actions from an outsider’s point of view.
 With an objective perspective, you’ll easily gain clarity on which areas need attention.

-Always remember that you are as unique as a snowflake.
+You’re as unique as a snowflake.
 There will never be anyone like you ever again in the history of the Universe – so embrace all that you are and allow the rest of the world to experience the special gifts that only you can offer.